-That most businesses in Nigeria and other parts of the world are facing challenges is not news.
-A number of businesses are experiencing declining revenue.
-Increasing cost of doing business, lack of access to funding, stiff competition amongst others seem to be at the core of these challenges.
-What is not in the public domain is the way out of these challenges, but certainly there is a way forward and that is digital transformation.
+Today most businesses in Nigeria and other parts of the world are facing challenges.
+These challenges include declining revenue, increasing cost of doing business, lack of access to funding, stiff competition among-st others.
+While these challenges have been severally recounted by many, not many have shown the way out of these challenges, but certainly there is a way forward and that is digital transformation.

 Digital transformation is the process of integrating digital technologies like mobile, social, cloud, analytics, big data etc. into how businesses work and provide value to customers.